 Nirinjan Kaur's version of this mantra was used in class.

-To end: Inhale deeply, stretch your spine as much as you can while squeezing the ribcage, the area where your elbows are locked, as well as every part of your body.
+Total time is about 13 minutes.
+To end, inhale deeply, stretch your spine as much as you can while squeezing the ribcage, the area where your elbows are locked, as well as every part of your body.
 Hold for 15-20 seconds.
 Cannon Fire exhale through the mouth.
 Repeat for a total of 3 times.
 Relax.

 © 3HO.
 This kriya is courtesy of YB Teachings, LLC.